k3s-io/docs/docs/advanced/advanced.md

 ## Using Docker as the Container Runtime

-K3s includes and defaults to [containerd,](https://containerd.io/) an industry-standard container runtime.
+K3s includes and defaults to [containerd](https://containerd.io/), an industry-standard container runtime.
+As of Kubernetes 1.24, the Kubelet no longer includes dockershim, the component that allows the kubelet to communicate with dockerd.
+K3s 1.24 and higher include [cri-dockerd](https://github.com/Mirantis/cri-dockerd), which allows seamless upgrade from prior releases of K3s while continuing to use the Docker container runtime.

-To use Docker instead of containerd,
+To use Docker instead of containerd:

 1. Install Docker on the K3s node.
 One of Rancher's [Docker installation scripts](https://github.com/rancher/install-docker) can be used to install Docker: